Samuel Blatchford: Supreme Court of the United States

-On March 13, 1882, Blatchford was nominated as an associate justice of the United States Supreme Court, by President Chester A. Arthur, to a seat vacated by Ward Hunt, after two other candidates, Senator George F. Edmunds and former Senator Roscoe Conkling, declined.
+On March 13, 1882, Blatchford was nominated as an associate justice of the Supreme Court of the United States by President Chester A. Arthur to a seat vacated by Ward Hunt, after Senator George F. Edmunds and former Senator Roscoe Conkling had declined nomination.
 He was confirmed by the United States Senate on March 22, 1882, and was sworn into office on April 3, 1882.
-Blatchford thus became the first person to serve at all three levels of the federal judiciary—as a District Judge, a Circuit Judge, and a Supreme Court Justice.
-When he was nominated for the Supreme Court, it was estimated that his personal wealth exceeded $3 million (over $90 million in 2025), mostly held in real estate.
+Blatchford thus became the first person to serve at all three levels of the federal judiciary—as a district judge, a circuit judge, and a Supreme Court justice.
+When he was nominated for the Supreme Court, it was estimated that his personal wealth exceeded $3 million, mostly held in real estate.

 Blatchford was an expert in admiralty law and patent law, and authored Blatchford and Howland's Admiralty Cases, which was considered the most complete work of its kind.
 During his eleven-year tenure on the High Court, he wrote 430 opinions and two dissents.
 His most noteworthy opinions, Chicago, Milwaukee & St. Paul Railway Co. v.
 Minnesota, and Budd v.
 People of New York, were roundly criticized for their apparently contradictory conclusions about due process under the Fourteenth Amendment of the U.S. Constitution.